 Portfolio proof

-a small cloud operations engineer proof artifact that demonstrates Cloud fundamentals, Linux administration, Python automation, and Troubleshooting, with notes explaining the decisions you made
+A small cloud operations engineer proof artifact that demonstrates Cloud fundamentals, Linux administration, Python automation, and Troubleshooting, with notes explaining the decisions you made

 Credential posture